-St. Joseph is also called the patron saint of pastry chefs.
+St. Joseph is also designated as the patron saint of pastry chefs.
 One bite into these delicious Zeppole di San Giuseppe and it's easy to see why.

 If you would like to receive an email whenever an article by Marylou Morano is published, click on the "subscribe to author" button.
 Subscription is free.